jose-salgado81/jose-salgado81.github.io/about.md

 I'm a technical writer and knowledge base manager at [AnyTrack.io](https://readme.anytrack.io), a platform that sends conversion data to the Conversion API using no-code integrations.
 I live in [La Paz](https://en.wikipedia.org/wiki/La_Paz,_Baja_California_Sur), a cool seaside spot in Baja California Sur, Mexico.

+And of course, I'm also into the dropshipping hustle at [ReallyCoolMugs](https://reallycoolmugs.com/)

 ![jose salgado picture](/jms%20pic.png)

 # Education